AI

 Thinking hurts if you do it correctly

 Humans handle complexity by using both systems.
 System 1 is like a muscle memory for your brain, giving quick judgments based on previous experience (like calculating 2x5).
 System 2 is a careful problem-solver, stepping in when precision and reasoning are needed (like calculating 14x17).
 That little pressure you feel in your brain when the calculation gets harder, is called Cognitive Load.
 Machines feel the same pressure, but on their CPUs and GPUs.
 Some algorithms rely purely on pattern recognition like System 1 and sometimes they do it messy but quickly (Like when you say "Hey Siri" and your friends phone answers instead.
-It works, but still has flaws), while others incorporate more deliberate, logical steps and planning like System 2 (for example when you ask AI how many "r" is in strawberry).
+It works, but still has flaws), while others incorporate more deliberate, logical steps and planning like System 2 (for example when you ask AI how many "R" is in strawberry).

 You feel less cognitive load when you want to use the picture guid and that's why you prefer that method, even if the written one offers less steps.